archeryue/LearnWebInTen/Day1/blog.md

 ## Supplements after demo coding
  - Learned a html attribute: contenteditable, make html element content editable.
  - CSS Display: flex, this one is awesome.
 Basically can be used to implement all kinds of website layout.
+ - CSS Display: grid, this one is also awesome when you need to arrange a lot of block elements.